fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 ***NOTE*** The database file located at \<pri-src\>/component-samples/demo/manufacturer/target/data/mfg.mv.db is not deleted during 'mvn clean'.
 As a result, the database schema and tables are persisted across docker invocations.
 Please delete the file manually, if you encounter any error due to persisted stale data.

-# FIDO IoT Manufacturer REST APIs
+# FDO PRI Manufacturer REST APIs

 | Operation                      | Description                        | Path/Query Parameters    | Content Type   |Request Body  | Response Body |
 | ------------------------------:|:----------------------------------:|:------------------------:|:--------------:|-------------:|--------------:|